 Agreement; however, the Government partially compensated the company by additional returns in subsequent years (as required under the Agreement) and by providing additional equity and loans.
-Though the Table seems to imply that there were many departures from the covenants on the incurrence of long-term debt, this is not in fact the case because new longprovident to the game indicated term debts may not have been incurred even though debt-service exceeded the agreed levels or they may have been incurred with prior approval from the Bank as occurred with SEGBA, VRA, EPM and CVC/Chidral; on the other hand, CFE and other entities of Mexico's power sector on several occasions incurred long and medium term debts without the approval of the Bank.
+Though the Table seems to imply that there were many departures from the covenants on the incurrence of long-term debt, this is not in fact the case because new long-term debts may not have been incurred even though debt-service exceeded the agreed levels or they may have been incurred with prior approval from the Bank as occurred with SEGBA, VRA, EPM and CVC/Chidral; on the other hand, CFE and other entities of Mexico's power sector on several occasions incurred long and medium term debts without the approval of the Bank.

-4.21 The various management and institutional covenants introduced in the Loan Agreements aimed generally at achieving: (a) improvements of the construction, technical and planning operations of the companies, mostly through consultants' assistance (SEGBA, CFE, EEEB, EPM, CVC/Chidral, PUB); (b) review, reorganization and/or improvement of management procedures and of some departments of the companies, in particular of the financial departments and procedures and of the accounting systems (EEEB, EPM, VRA, CFE, PUB, SEGBA, VRA); and (c) improvements affecting the power sector more widely (Argentina, Brazil, Colombia, Ghana and Mexico).

-4.22 Covenants of the first type, relating closely to the implementation of the projects themselves, appear generally to have been respected without major difficulties and delays.
-The main exception would appear to be in the case of CFE which has satisfactorily observed many such undertakings, but where improvements are still needed in the control of ic. in the individual year more.
-Of commentie bank's debt some covenants year selate maximum Julie dest survice to an generation in the preceding year preceding the par in mich it will be incurred.

-construction costs which have invariably overrun the estimates and where the frequency unification, in some ways more a sector issue, is still pending implementation.
+- 4.21 The various management and institutional covenants introduced in the Loan Agreements aimed generally at achieving: (a) improvements of the construction, technical and planning operations of the companies, mostly through consultants' assistance (SEGBA, CFE, EEEB, EPM, CVC/Chidral, PUB); (b) review, reorganization and/or improvement of management procedures and of some departments of the companies, in particular of the financial departments and procedures and of the accounting systems (EEEB, EPM, VRA, CFE, PUB, SEGBA, VRA); and (c) improvements affecting the power sector more widely (Argentina, Brazil, Colombia, Ghana and Mexico). - 4.22 Covenants of the first type, relating closely to the implementation of the projects themselves, appear generally to have been respected without major difficulties and delays.
+The main exception would appear to be in the case of CFE which has satisfactorily observed many such undertakings, but where improvements are still needed in the control of construction costs which have invariably overrun the estimates and where the frequency unification, in some ways more a sector issue, is still pending implementation.